 How are employee benefits taxed in the Philippines?

 Generally, the law considers fringe benefits taxable.
 The policy for this taxation exists in 2 categories.
-Rank-and-file employees pay the standard income tax rate on their fringe benefits, while managerial and supervisory employees pay a 32% fringe benefits tax.
+Rank-and-file employees are generally not subject to fringe benefits tax on their fringe benefits.
+For managerial and supervisory employees, the employer generally pays a 35% fringe benefits tax on the grossed-up monetary value of the benefit.
 Employers are responsible for including these tax deductions in employee paychecks.

 There are exceptions to this benefits taxation.
 The following benefits are not taxable: